acend/kubernetes-basics-training/content/en/docs/02/_index.md

 ### Login on the Web Console

 {{% alert title="Note" color="primary" %}}
-Your teacher will provide you with the credentials to log in.
+Your trainer will provide you with the information needed to log in.
 {{% /alert %}}

 Open your browser, open the OpenShift cluster URL and log in using the provided credentials.

-### Login in the shell
+### Login on the command line

-In order to log in on the shell, you can copy the login command from the Web Console and then paste it on the shell.
+In order to log in on the command line, copy the login command from the Web Console.

 To do that, open the Web Console and click on your username you see at the top right, then choose **Copy Login Command**.